Honda NC700 series: NC750S and NC750X

 For 2018 model year, NC750X variant gets traction control as a standard equipment.

 The NC750X was introduced to the US for the 2018 Model Year, available in DCT and conventional transmission.

-NC700D and NC750D Integra
+For 2021 model year, power increased by 4 to 57.8bhp, additional 600 r.p.m. to redline, Euro 5 compliant, slipper clutch, reduced weight 6kg, *chassis lowered 30mm, ride by wire throttle, 4 ride modes, including a user configurable mode.

+NC700D, NC750D Integra, and X-ADV Scooters

-The NC700D Integra is a motorcycle/scooter hybrid made by Honda since 2012.
+The NC700D Integra is a DCT motorcycle/scooter hybrid made by Honda since 2012.
 In Europe it is sold as the NC750D with the larger 745 cc engine.

 CTX700 and CTX700N

 The CTX700 has cruiser-style forward placed footpegs, wide handlebars, and a fairing; the CTX700N is a "naked" with just a small fairing around the headlamp.
 Both versions came in a "D" variant that included both Honda's automatic Dual Clutch Transmission (DCT) and anti-lock brakes (ABS).

 NM4 NC700J, NC700JD and NC750JD Vultus

 The NM4 NC700J and NC700JD has futuristic manga-style design and feet-forward foot position, with flat boards instead of footpegs.
 It has been compared to the Akira motorcycle, Batmobile, and Darth Vader in its styling.
 It debuted at London ComicCon in 2014.